Armpit detox. Is that like some sort of holding cell for misbehaving armpits that got too rowdy during their night on the town?

 Advocates of the underarm detox also consider it a small price to pay to make your body less smelly and healthier in the long run.
 They claim that sweat glands will wind up producing less sweat and odor as a result of removing harmful buildup accumulated with years of antiperspirant use.
 And, since your pits are the home of over 20 lymph nodes that aid your immune defense, detoxing is suspected by some to be an important way of ensuring better overall immunity.

 It’s a widely-held belief that, if you abstain from deodorizing entirely before switching to natural, natural deodorants will work far better.
-During this transition period, it’s common to smell like cat pee and sweat like they’re under an interrogation lamp.
+During this transition period, it’s common to smell like cat pee and sweat like you're under an interrogation lamp.

 And depending on what you read, natural deodorant brands describe this period as lasting anywhere from no time at all to up to six weeks